 Who Pays for Business Interruption Insurance?

-Do You Need Business Interruption Insurance For Your Rental Property Business?
+Do You Need Business Interruption Insurance for Your Rental Property?